 To determine an RPKM threshold for detection above background, we quantified expression in intergenic space to estimate a cutoff RPKM (CR).
 We took p as the probability that a nonfunctional element is aligned to, and expressed in, a certain sample from a non-melanogaster species.
 Thus, the probability, which is also false positive rate, that a nonfunctional element is aligned to and expressed in any of the 75 samples is PN=1-(1-p)75.
-To avoid 95% false positives (PN<0.05), no more than 0.068% (p <0.068%) of nonfunctional elements may have expression over CRWe split intergenic regions into 200 nt bins with 100 nt overlap to normalize for exon length (median = 201 nt).
-We defined “nonfunctional” intergenic regions as those that were aligned to, but not expressed (> 95% element coverage) in any non-melanogaster sample (N = 190,232 intergenic bins)These intergenic bins may have 75N aligned regions in non-melanogaster samples at most, while 9,228,499 (64.682%) aligned regions were not found.
+To avoid 95% false positives (PN<0.05), no more than 0.068% (p <0.068%) of nonfunctional elements may have expression over CR.
+We split intergenic regions into 200 nt bins with 100 nt overlap to normalize for exon length (median = 201 nt).
+We defined “nonfunctional” intergenic regions as those that were aligned to, but not expressed (> 95% element coverage) in any non-melanogaster sample (N = 190,232 intergenic bins).
+These intergenic bins may have 75N aligned regions in non-melanogaster samples at most, while 9,228,499 (64.682%) aligned regions were not found.
 If nonfunctional elements are expressed randomly, their aligned regions should have a similar distribution of RPKM in non-melanogaster samples as in D. melanogaster samples.
 Therefore, we estimated CR based on the expression of nonfunctional regions in D. melanogaster samples.
-We investigated distribution of RPKM of intergenic bins in 6 D. melanogaster samples, and set CR = 1.47, as only 0.193% (0.068%/(1-64.682%)) of them have RPKM > 1.47
+We investigated distribution of RPKM of intergenic bins in 6 D. melanogaster samples, and set CR = 1.47, as only 0.193% (0.068%/(1-64.682%)) of them have RPKM > 1.47.

 Gene-level expression